Src65/PSD-analysis-/README.md

 **Libraries needed:** Pandas, Numpy, glob, matplotlib.pyplot, and from scipy import stats.

-Download "raw particle data" file.
+Download "raw particle data" file https://github.com/mlmldata2017/Particle-Size-Distribution/blob/master/Particle_ImageJ_script.txt.
 This file contains contains a number of .xls files.
 Where ever you save this file make that directory
 "path" in python notebook.